TimGrt/Ansible-Best-Practices/docs/ansible/installation.md

 ## Install Collections

 Necessary modules and plugins **not** included in the `ansible-core` binary are installed through *collections*.
-Additional collections (the included collection is called *ansible.builtin*) are installed with the `ansible-galaxy` command-line utility:
+Additional collections (the included collection is called *ansible.builtin*) are installed with the `ansible-galaxy` command-line utility.
+By default, Collections are installed from [galaxy.ansible.com](https://galaxy.ansible.com), to install collections from *(Private) Automation Hub* adjust the `galaxy` section in your `ansible.cfg`.
+Take a look at the [chapter Project > Ansible configuration > Configure Ansible Galaxy](project.md#configure-ansible-galaxy).
+Collections can also be installed from a Git repository directly, take a look at [chapter Project > Collections](project.md#collections).

+### Install single collection

+To install a *single* collection only, provide the *Collection name (provider.collection)*.

 ```console
 ansible-galaxy collection install community.general
 ```

+### Install multiple collections

 Multiple collections can be installed at once with a `requirements.yml` file.
 Thereby the [chapter Project > Collections](project.md#collections) is to be considered.

 If a container runtime is available, the complete installation can also be bundled in a container image (so-called *Execution Environment*).

-To install collections from *(Private) Automation Hub* adjust the `galaxy` section in your `ansible.cfg`.
-Take a look at the [chapter Project > Ansible configuration > Configure Ansible Galaxy](project.md#configure-ansible-galaxy)
+### Install collections offline

+Download the collection tarball from [Galaxy](https://galaxy.ansible.com/){ target=_blank } for offline use:

+1. Navigate to the collection page.
+2. Click on *Download tarball*.
+3. Copy the archive to the remote server.
+4. Install the collection with the `ansible-galaxy` CLI utility, use the `--offline` argument:

+    ```console
+    ansible-galaxy collection install ~/community-general-6.4.0.tar.gz --offline
+    ```

 ### List installed collections